adityapandey9882/Food-Ordering-App/lec_10/README.md

-# Data is the new Oild
+# Data is the new Oil
 Higher order component - A higher-order component is a function that takes a component and returns a new component with enhanced functionality.
 It's essentially a function that wraps around a component to provide additional features or behavior.